Spur (horse)

 Spur (1913–1930) was an American thoroughbred racehorse.

 Racing career

-In 1916, he won eight major races and finished second in the Belmont Stakes.
+In 1916, for his new trainer, John H. McCormack, he won eight major races and finished second in the Belmont Stakes.
 At age four, he equaled the Empire City track record for a mile and a sixteenth on the dirt in winning his second straight Yonkers Handicap.

 Stud record

 As a sire, standing at James Butler's Eastview Farm in Tarrytown, New York, Spur's best progeny was Sting.

-Spur died on May 31, 1930 at Eastview Farm.
+Spur died on May 31, 1930, at Eastview Farm.